makerdao/mips/MIP23/mip23.md

 ### MIP23c2: Domain Facilitators

 The Domain Facilitators take responsibility for the success of MakerDAO as it relates to their domain.
-They will complete domain work themselves, or outsource to their Domain Contributors in order to fulfil their reponsibilities.
-Additionally, they will agressively transfer knowledge and attempt to grow the pool of personnel that can effectively work within their domain.
+They will complete domain work themselves, or outsource to their Domain Contributors in order to fulfil their responsibilities.
+Additionally, they will aggressively transfer knowledge and attempt to grow the pool of personnel that can effectively work within their domain.

-Each domain will have its own specific requirements and responsibilites, but it is suggested that domain facilitors keep the following principles in mind at all times:
+Each domain will have its own specific requirements and responsibilities, but it is suggested that domain facilitators keep the following principles in mind at all times:
 * Transparency - Be clear and upfront with the activities within the domain.
 Make every effort to inform Maker Governance of current work, issues, and concerns.
 * Effectiveness - Aim to complete work and resolve problems within the domain to the best of their abilities.
 * Present and Future Focus - Solve the problems of the present while being aware of the future impact of their actions.

 It is recommended that Maker Governance aim to recruit and maintain three domain facilitators for each defined domain in the near-medium term.
 Three facilitators provides redundancy while allowing for knowledge transfer and on the job training within the role.
 Longer term, it is likely that this domain structure will change, or that a greater number of Domain Facilitators will be required.

 At least one Domain Facilitator is required to explicitly and publicly approve any domain work that has been produced by a Domain Contributor before it can be used by Maker Governance.
 Any Domain Facilitator is able to explicitly and publicly veto the use of any unit domain work that has been produced by a Domain Contributor, this veto power takes precedence over the approval power.
-It must be expicitly and publicly communicated to Maker Governance which Domain Contributor(s) is responsible for any given unit of domain work.
+It must be explicitly and publicly communicated to Maker Governance which Domain Contributor(s) is responsible for any given unit of domain work.

 The Domain Facilitator role within any domain is an elected role.
 Personnel must be ratified via a subproposal to be defined in each individual domain definition MIP (see MIP23c4.)
 A list of Domain Facilitators will be maintained within the domain definition MIP for that domain by the Domain Facilitators.